Format and Schema

 • Sections

-• Entries: Key/Value
+• Entries: key/value

 • Indented Configuration Mode

-A simple example of a configuration file is as follows:
+An example of a configuration file is as follows:

 [SERVICE]